Solar ‘101’ – New South Wales Edition

 Are you keen on new technology, want to protect yourself from blackouts, or support a new sustainable industry?
 Then go for it and buy a battery.

 Is it imperative that the battery saves you money over its warranted life?
-Then for most households, a home battery is not a great investment.
+For many households, a home battery is not a great investment.

 The one exception to this advice is if you’re in a rural area.
 Your DNSP may quote you $30,000 or more to have your property connected to the grid.
 In this situation, an off-grid solar and battery system can hold its own, price-wise, against having the grid built out.